wolflegend523/CSS385_GameDocuments/docs/_pages/home.md

 author_profile: false
 title: "Into The Spring"
 permalink: /
-excerpt: "placeholder for cool text at the top of the website"
+excerpt: "Humanity is plaguing Animalkind with an endless winter, it is up to you to defeat them and bring the forest into the spring"
 header:
   overlay_image: /assets/images/HomeScreenHeader.jpg
   overlay_filter: 0.5